jnthn/p6-concurrent-queue/README.md

 the result of `Bool` to decide whether to `dequeue`, since another thread may `enqueue` or `dequeue` in the meantime.
 Instead, check if `dequeue` returns a `Failure`.

+#### Seq

+Returns a `Seq` that will iterate the queue contents.
+The iteration will include all values that had not been dequeued at the point the `Seq` method was called.
+Additionally, it will incorporate any values that are enqueued during the iteration, meaning that if values are being enqueued at a rate at least as fast as the iteration is visiting them then the iteration may not terminate.

+If wanting to prevent this, consider limiting the result length to that of the result of `elems` (e.g. `$cq.head($cq.elems)`).
+If using the queue to collect values in many threads and then iterate them in one thread afterwards, this is not a concern, since nothing will be enqueueing further values at that point.
+However, consider using `Concurrent::Stack` instead, since a concurrent stack's operations are cheaper than those of a concurrent queue (the same algorithmic order, but a lower constant factor).

+#### list

+Equivalent to `.Seq.list`; see the description of `Seq` for caveats, and remember that a `List` preserves its elements, so the potentially endless iteration could also eat endless memory.